 We hope to widely adopt this view in our teaching policy.
-Students leaving our group after their thesis will be be able to think, not to work down page-long protocols.
+Students leaving our group after their thesis will be able to think, not to work down page-long protocols.
 This will soon be done by robots, thinking will not.

-1) We provide data on reproduction of economically important animals, wanted in some cases (fish, fruitflies) unwanted in others (bedbugs).
+1) We provide data on the reproduction of economically important animals, wanted in some cases (fish, fruitflies) unwanted in others (bedbugs).
 Tons of references from our lab.